ads-mirrors/auditing.testssl.sh/Readme.md

 ### Status

 Given the current manpower we only support n-1 versions.
-We started a 3.3.dev branch where further development takes place before 3.4 becomes the stable version and 3.2 becomes old-stable.
-As said, 3.0.x became EOL.
+You're looking at the 3.3.dev branch where further development takes place before 3.4 becomes the stable version and 3.2 becomes old-stable.
+If you are hestitant with respect to changes, you need to use 3.2.
+The version 3.0.10 was the last one, there will not be any updates.

 ### Documentation